Lasley Vore Site: Artifacts

 Many items found at the site included Native American artifacts characteristic of the early to mid 18th century, while others were of European origin during the same period.
 Radiocarbon dating was used to confirm the time of their origin.
 Odell suggested that the artifacts suggested that this was a semi-permanent Wichita village that had been visited by a European trading party.
 Wichita artifacts found at the excavations included hide scrapers, projectile points, bison scapulae hoes, and pottery.
 French-style trade goods from the 18th century found here included trade beads, axe heads, metal knives, and gun parts.

 In his 2002 book, Odell explains that the gun parts were the only artifacts from the Lasley Vore site that could be positively identified as coming from a specific country (France) at a specific time (early 18th century).
 He said that la Harpe could have brought these parts in 1719.
-The other artifacts were consistent with La Harpe's description of the vllage and his mission.
+The other artifacts were consistent with La Harpe's description of the village and his mission.